splunk/splunk-connect-for-snmp/docs/offlineinstallation/offline-microk8s.md

 ## Verify your instance

-Check if all the add-ons were installed successfully with command: `microk8s status --wait-ready`.
+Check if all the add-ons were installed successfully using the following command: `microk8s status --wait-ready`.
 An example of a correct output is:

 ```commandline